Azure/iot-edge-v1/core/devdoc/outprocess_hld.md

 Introduction
 ------------

 All modules in the gateway are hosted within the gateway process today.
 While this makes for great performance it is also at the cost of execution isolation between modules, i.e., one misbehaving module can potentially affect the behavior of other modules or the gateway itself.
-This document seeks to propose a design for implementing gateway modules that are hosted in externally.
+This document specifies how to host gateway modules outside the gateway process.

 The remote module is applicable for a customer that has device telemetry and control in another process, and wants to send that telemetry data to the gateway with a minimum of new code.